Logon27/GeeroNet/README.md

 Please see [env_vars](env_vars.md), for a list of available environment variables and logging levels.

+## Debug Decorators

+Please see [decorators](decorators.md), for a list of currently implemented decorators.

 ## Docstring Format (Google)

 This project utilizes the Google docstring format.
 It is recommended that this is configured with the autoDocstring VSCode extension.